 Dan McGuire — Murder at the Broken Heart Mine

-Katie Cozine, Darren Hoyt, and Heather McGaha — Bury Me in Paris
+Katie Cozine, Darren Hoyt, & Heather McGaha — Bury Me in Paris

 Nicole Johnson — Ode to Agatha